bluerobotics/BlueOS-docs/content/usage/advanced/index.md

 - the vehicle name makes it easier to determine which vehicle you are connected to
 - changing the mDNS hostname changes the address you connect to for the browser interface
     - wired connection (ethernet tether / USB-OTG) -> [http://custom.local](http://custom.local)
+        - ethernet can also be accessed through [http://custom-ethernet.local](http://custom-ethernet.local)
     - wifi connection -> [http://custom-wifi.local](http://custom-wifi.local)
     - BlueOS hotspot -> [http://custom-hotspot.local](http://custom-hotspot.local)
     - [http://blueos.local](http://blueos.local) will still be available for wired connections,